 Did you know Scotland’s first university is over 600 years old?
-At the Museum of the University of St Andrews, you can take a look at the town’s early history and the life of St Andrews students through the ages.
-Don’t miss the current exhibition entitled Doctors in the Making: Medicine at St Andrews.
+In Fife, at the Museum of the University of St Andrews, you can take a look at the town’s early history and the life of St Andrews students through the ages.

 Goodness gracious!
 On Hogmanay, the town of Stonehaven greets the New Year with great balls of fire, in an ancient ceremony to welcome the New Year.
-Crowds gather to watch 60 local fireball experts parade through the town, swinging flaming globes above their heads.
+In Aberdeen, crowds gather to watch 60 local fireball experts parade through the town, swinging flaming globes above their heads.
 The spectacle ends by throwing the fireballs into the harbour.

 14. Scottish Borders

 jumpers are one of my favourite things about this time of year, and the Scottish Borders is a region which truly embraces ‘sweater weather’, by producing wool, tweed and cashmere in abundance.
 Witness the ancient process of fabric handling at the Borders Textiles Towerhouse, where you can see the how fashions of the past and present are dyed, teased, weaved and spun by the local craftspeople.